rajeev-raghuwanshi/Sahaj---AI-IOT-powered-healthcare-platform/README.md

-# semicolon_SAHAJ-Health-tech-_INNOTHON2.0
+# semicolon_SAHAJ-Health-tech-
-# 🩺 Sahaj: AI-Powered Rural Healthcare Platform
+# 🩺 Sahaj: AI & IOT Powered Rural Healthcare Platform

 Sahaj is a unified healthcare platform that leverages AI and IoT to provide early disease prediction, health monitoring, and telemedicine services—specifically designed for underserved and rural communities.